-- Park Ranger: Your job will be to protect our natural preserves from a host of threats, from clumsy campers to criminal use of public lands.
+- Your job will be to protect our natural preserves from a host of threats, from clumsy campers to criminal use of public lands.

-- Detective: You can assemble evidence from crime scenes and interview witnesses and suspects.
+- You can assemble evidence from crime scenes and interview witnesses and suspects.
 Your work will be to construct a case that the prosecuting attorney can present in court and win a conviction from a jury.

-- U.S. Customs: Customs agents ensure that no illegal goods enter the country.
+- Customs agents ensure that no illegal goods enter the country.
 As a customs agent, you might find yourself on the front lines of the war on terror.

-- Bailiff: Maintain the safety and security of a courtroom by keeping order, handling evidence, swearing in witnesses, and more.
+- Maintain the safety and security of a courtroom by keeping order, handling evidence, swearing in witnesses, and more.

-- Forensic Science Technician: You will employ the methods and tools of science to analyze evidence for presentation in court.
+- You will employ the methods and tools of science to analyze evidence for presentation in court.
 You must know the rules of evidence as well as have full knowledge of the criminal justice system.

-- Probation Officer: This is a vital job in that it ensures that criminals abide the rules of the court for a period of time.
+- This is a vital job in that it ensures that criminals abide the rules of the court for a period of time.
 This helps the offender re-acclimate to society, and keeps those around him safe as well.

-- Paralegal: A paralegal does vital research and other tasks for a lawyer.
+- A paralegal does vital research and other tasks for a lawyer.
 With an academic background in criminal justice, you will be capable of working with defense and prosecuting attorneys alike.

 Earning a graduate degree in criminal justice takes about two years.
 A master’s degree program will cover advanced topics such as analyzing criminal behavior, research methods, leadership and law.
 If you plan to work in federal law enforcement, having a master’s degree could increase your opportunities for pay raises.
 Career examples are: